 There are several types of breast cancer, and any of them can metastasize.
 Most breast cancers start in the ducts or lobules and are called ductal carcinomas or lobular carcinomas:

-Lobular carcinoma.
-This is cancer that starts in the lobules.
+Invasive lobular carcinoma.
+This is cancer that starts in the lobules, which are the small, tube-like structures that contain milk glands.

 Breast cancer can develop in women and men.
-However, breast cancer in men is rare.
-Less than 1% of all breast cancers develop in men.
+However, male breast cancer is rare, accounting for less than 1% of all breast cancers.

 Breast cancer subtypes